So you’re new to coding, and you’re not quite sure whether Python is the right programming language for you to learn?

 And while money shouldn’t be your #1 motivator, it is a sweet little carrot that helps you keep going when things feel difficult.

-When it comes to the job market, according to the Stack Overflow Developer Survey in 2019, Python is the fastest-growing programming language worldwide.
+When it comes to programming languages developers use, let’s turn to the Stack Overflow Developer Survey 2021.

 Hence, proportionally, more developers want to continue working with Python than with other languages.

-Moreover, Python was the most wanted language for the third year in a row.
+Moreover, Python was the most wanted language for the fifth year in a row.
 This means that developers who aren’t using Python yet say they want to learn it.

 Whether its popularity will result in a decline in the average salary levels will remain to be seen.
 When more developers learn the language and are looking for work, the growing supply of skilled workforce can put downward pressure on average salaries.